The Commands Tool

 Running Multiple Commands in Sequence

 The Commands tool will only accept one command at a time.
-Attempting to paste a script with multiple lines into the Run Command field will result in errors when processing a new line.
+Attempting to paste a script with multiple lines into the Run Command field will result in errors when processing the next line.
 Just like in PowerShell, however, you can use a semicolon to connect multiple commands on a single line.
 For example:

 Below we have two commands on separate lines.
 Copying both lines as-is will fail with an error starting with the second line.